theJYC/unittest.py/README.md

 # Unit-Testing
-A repository of notes on unit testing (via built-in unittest module)
+A repository of notes on unit testing

 source: https://youtu.be/6tNS--WetLI